julian-matthews/incidental-memory-RSVP/README.md

 ![alt text][logo]
-# THE PRACTICE EXPERIMENT
-A simple and fastidiously commented entry-point into **Psychtoolbox** and how our **MATLAB** psychophysics experiments actually operate.
+# ISSA2017 Psychophysics Hands-on Project:

+## Coordinators
+1. Nao Tsuchiya (Monash University)
+2. Julian Matthews (Monash University)

+## Outline
+The aim of this hands-on project is to introduce two exemplar visual psychophysics paradigms.
+By experiencing what psychophysics tasks are like, students will be able to design their own experiment.
+Also, students will learn some basic analysis concepts: objective performance and metacognitive sensitivity, each based on signal detection theory.
+A broader aim is to consider what these behavioural techniques might tell us about consciousness and related processes (such as attention, memory and metacognition).

+Here we provide MATLAB code for building psychophysics experiments that employ **Rapid Serial Visual Presentation** (RSVP).
+Students are encouraged to modify this code to examine their own research questions in collaboration with the coordinators.

+## Rapid Serial Visual Presentation (RSVP)

 ## You will need:
 1. **MATLAB**
-  * Available for free as a Monash student: http://intranet.monash.edu.au/esolutions/software/catalogue/
 2. **Psychtoolbox**
   * Available here: http://psychtoolbox.org/

 ## Description:
-This _practice_ experiment is intended for those with a basic knowledge of **MATLAB** that hope to grasp the essentials of a running a simple perceptual experiment employing **Psychtoolbox**.

-Clone the repository and have a play, if you make some cool updates to the task (perhaps some analysis scripts or extended, helpful comments) open a pull request and we might add it!
+The experiment included in this repository employs RSVP to further explore our recent work on [incidental memory in visual search](https://www.ncbi.nlm.nih.gov/pubmed/27507869).

+Clone or download the repository to examine how it works.

-The critical m-file for running the experiment is in the `scripts` subfolder: [`practice_runExp.m`](./scripts/)
+The critical m-files for running the experiment is in the [`scripts`](./scripts/) subfolder.

 ![alt_text][avatar]